Louise crying because Bob and Gene won't hang out with her anymore. Made even more heartwarming because of her

 Any time Bob does something crazy for his children's sake (and for his wife, as seen is the dinner theater episode).
 It happens a LOT for Tina in the first half of Season 1.
 Fighting Jairo?
 Check.
 Shaving off his mustache for her?
 Check.
 Bob may think his family is crazy (and they are), but he'll do anything for them, and it's both hilarious and sweet.
 Tina put it well.

 Tina: Jimmy Junior isn't gonna make this party perfect.
 You already have.

 There's something sweet about Gene's reasoning for why he couldn't remember the name of the restaurant when given the opportunity to do free advertising.
-As he describes it: "You're my dad, I think of it as Dad's Burgers."
+As he describes it: "Well, I call you Dad!
+I think of it as Dad's Burgers!"
 That's... actually really sincere for a child Gene's age.

 In the 3rd season Christmas Episode, when the kids willingly give up the hard-earned money earmarked for their presents to buy the mannequin from the sex shop owner for their deranged house guest, who is in love with it.
 This show makes that heartwarming.